DragunWF/DragunCafe/README.md

 ## Problem Statement

 You are an aspiring coffee shop owner, however you have difficulties on checking the stocks of your ingredients.
-You also often find it hard to manage restcking your ingredients due to your manual usage of pen and paper.
+You also often find it hard to manage restocking your ingredients due to your manual usage of pen and paper.
 Additionally you also have a hard time on managing the salable and unsalable products.
 In order to solve your dilemma, you need to create a sales and inventory system that enables you to manage the data.

 ### Your system should have the following features